 The 'AFTER' Black Saturday memorial was illuminated for the 10th anniversary, funded by a government grant.
 It also features in Alison's doctoral thesis, together with the Bendigo memorial, in which she explains the methodology, similarities, differences and resulting community benefits at the two sites.

-Memory Lane Walk is a 60 piece shoe mural at RMBegg Aged Care facility to celebrate their sixty years of business.
-Clay features were handmade to capture the character of era specific examples to aid conversations for the residents as they remeber their own experiences, like rollerskating, iceskating, dancing, playing football, working or relaxing in comfy slippers.
+60 Years 60 Shoes is a 60 piece mural at RMBegg Aged Care facility to celebrate their sixty years of business.
+Clay features were handmade to capture the character of era specific examples to aid conversations for the residents as they remember their own experiences, like rollerskating, iceskating, dancing, playing football, working or relaxing in comfy slippers.
 Some were on a wish list too!